Clemapfel/rat_game/DESIGN.md

 For party members only, each stat has an associated EV level which is a number in `{0, 1, ..., 15}`.
 For each point, the entity gets a +10 to its base.
 For example, for an entity with a base hp of 150, allocated 3 EVs to hp ill increase the base hp to 180.
 Each entity has a fixed number of EVs, that can be allocated to any stat (up to the maximum).
 In this way, the player can choose to specialize certain characters into roles they are needed.
 EVs can be reallocated at all times, therefore rewarding the player with an EV for a specific character essentially buffs that character, making EVs a sought-after reward.

-## 2.1.x UI

-For each party member, the current and maximum HP, the current SPD stat, the curren

 ## 2.1.x Status Ailments

 An entity can have any number of status ailments while in battle.
 While afflicted by a status condition, an emblem representing it is shown next to the entities HP bar, or below the enemy sprite if the entity is an enemy.
 Part of the emble is a numerical symbol, which displays the number of turns left until the status is cured automatically.